-Fiona Cairns: A few of my favourite places
+Fiona Cairns: My favourite places

 Fiona Cairns is probably most well known for creating Prince William and Kate Middleton’s wedding cake – remember that eight-tiered whopper?
 She’s lived in Leicestershire for more than 25 years so she’s perfectly placed to reveal some local secrets on the best places to shop, eat and wander…

 For a special meal head to Hambleton Hall in Rutland where my training began many years ago.
 When I worked there in the early 1980’s it was the time of Nouvelle cuisine.
 The desserts (I worked as a pastry chef) were usually very decorated and it was my very first introduction to floral flavours and I have fond memories of being sent out to the garden in search of highly scented roses.

 The Bakers Arms in Thorpe Langton is a very welcoming, cosy local village pub.
 When my husband and I don’t feel like cooking this is where we head for a lovely meal.
 I don’t really have one favourite dish but usually go for one of the fish dishes, and relax first with a glass of their delicious Cremant de Bourgougne.